lesommer/oocgcm/README.md

 We try to keep the **list of dependencies** as small as possible to simplify the deployment on a number of platforms.

-This project build upon previous projects including [pyclim](http://servforge.legi.grenoble-inp.fr/projects/soft-pyclim) and [PyDom](http://servforge.legi.grenoble-inp.fr/projects/PyDom).
+This project builds upon previous projects including [pyclim](http://servforge.legi.grenoble-inp.fr/projects/soft-pyclim) and [PyDom](http://servforge.legi.grenoble-inp.fr/projects/PyDom).

 #### Acknowledgment